xouury/WeatherApp/README.md

 ## OpenWeatherMap API

 The application fetches weather data using the OpenWeatherMap API.
 To use this application, you need to have a valid API key from OpenWeatherMap.
 Replace the placeholder `APIKey` in the `WeatherUI` class with your actual API key.

-## Contact

-For any questions or suggestions, feel free to contact me at kravchenkoolesya11@gmail.com.